conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ## GatewayGroup
-Gateway Group lets you add multiple users in the same GatewayGroup for easier targeting capabilities
+Gateway Group lets you add multiple users in the same GatewayGroup for easier Interceptor targeting capabilities

 ````yaml
 ---